SchmidtDSE/api_dock/README.md

 ### Route Restrictions

-You can restrict access to specific routes using the `restricted` section:
+You can restrict access to specific routes using the `restricted` section.
+Restrictions support wildcards and method-specific filtering:

 ```yaml
 name: restricted_config